What is the Defensive Interval Ratio?

 Many analysts believe that the DIR is a better liquidity ratio to use than the classic quick ratio or current ratio.
 This is because the DIR measures a company’s short-term liquidity in regard to its daily expenditures.

 That being said, the defensive interval ratio, by itself, does not provide significant context about the company’s situation.
-Therefore, the ratio should be compared to the DIR of comparable companies in the same industry in order to gain insight into the company’s relative performance.
+The ratio should be compared to the DIR of comparable companies in the same industry in order to gain insight into the company’s relative performance.
 The DIR can also be compared to the company’s own historical DIR to see the liquidity trend over time.

 Defensive Interval Ratio Example